caspii/casparwre.de/_posts/2019-10-03-british-history.md

 We’re talking about the USSR again, and it was definitely evil.
 Under Stalin the USSR committed some staggering crimes against humanity.
 To name only one, read about the [Ukrainian Genocide](https://en.wikipedia.org/wiki/Holodomor).

 To say that Europe was liberated in 1945 is naive.
 Yes, Europe was liberated from the Nazis but immediately after half of the continent was occupied by an equally terrifying totalitarian state and became communist (to get an inkling of how awful the communist occupation was, go and see the 2006 Film “The Lives of Others”).
-Ask a Pole, a Bulgarian, or a Hungarian whether the second world war had a happy end and you’ll get a clear no.
+Ask a Pole, a Bulgarian, or a Hungarian whether the second world war had a happy end and you’ll get a clear answer: no.

 ## Britain’s Colonial History
 Looking back on my English schooling it boggles my mind that I was taught NOTHING about Britain’s colonial History.
 Zero.
 Nada.
 Not a piffle.